brian32768/react-bootstrap-test/README.md

 The app is for a fictitious company called the Pigeon Messenger Service.

-In this project,
-I added more React code,
+In this project, I started with my 'react-test' project and then I added more React code,
-I added code to do a fetch from a remote server, and I'm adding some glitzy Bootstrap 4 components.
+I added code to do a fetch from a remote server (now using Axios!), and I added some glitzy Bootstrap 4 components using reactstrap.

 ## Map components